Tessellations by Francine Champagne

 A Crystal Symmetry lecture at Carleton U in the winter of ’88 was the catalyst that opened the door to the wonderful garden of tessellations.
 As M.C.
 Escher once said: “In mathematical quarters, the regular division of the plane has been considered theoretically.
 Mathematicians have opened the gate leading to an extensive domain, but they have not entered this domain themselves.
 By their very nature, they are more interested in the way in which the gate is opened than in the garden lying behind it.”

 I believe I have entered the garden, wandered and wondered.
 Explored.
 Stretched the possibilities and the rules of symmetry, sketched the potentials, and raised my eyebrows at the graphic results.
-My main purpose is to make you tilt your head, while looking at these tessellations. 😉
+My main purpose is to make you tilt your head, while looking at these tessellations.
+Hopefully a small aha and a smile. 😉

 Do follow me on Instagram champagne.francine